carmenbianca/report-liferay/plan.md

 The logical consequence of this policy is that all code inside of Liferay's repositories is exclusively copyrighted by Liferay.

+### TODO: Mention SPDX/REUSE

+This section should mention SPDX/REUSE as the wider community in which this work takes place.

 # Project definition {#ch:project-definition}

 In this chapter, we define the parameters of the project.
 Specifically, this